m6io/react-formgen/packages/json-schema/README.md

 ## Usage

-You'll need a JSON Schema that follows the [JSON Schema Draft 7](https://json-schema.org/specification-links.html#draft-7) specification.
-You can use the [JSON Schema Generator](https://jsonschema.net/) to create a schema from a JSON object.
-Or look through [JSON Schema Store](https://json.schemastore.org/) for examples.

-### A simple example:
+Here’s how you can quickly create a form using a JSON Schema:

-Create a new React app:
+### 1. Setup a new React project

-with NPM

 ```bash
 npm create vite@latest react-formgen-example --template react-ts